saipriya121/Business-Analytics-with-Qlik/README.md

 2.Keeping Track of What We Have:

-Problems: Oversupplying items in storage lack of stock at some points and inaccurate product information’s
+Problems: Oversupplying items in storage lack of stock at some points and inaccurate product information.

 Bad Effects: Heavy investment in maintaining stocks tied up; losing out on sales opportunities; subpar performance.